Patient Frequently Asked Questions

 Will Immigration Status Be Considered For Patients To Qualify For Services?

 No. Qualification for services depends on proof of identity and age, residency, income and whether or not the patient is uninsured, not whether the individual is a U.S. citizen.
-For instance, undocumented persons need medical care just like anyone else.
+We provide quality medical care to ALL qualified patients regardless to race, religion, or national origin.

 Can People With Insurance Be Served At The Clinic?